DIY Tips to Prevent Frozen Pipes

 Step 2: The ice exerts pressure until the pipe bursts.

-Step 3: When thawed, hundreds of gallons of water pours from the burst pipe.
+Step 3: When the pipe thaws, hundreds of gallons of water can pour from the broken line.

-When hundreds of gallons of water pour from your pipes destroying your floor and creating the possibility for mold growth.
+When hundreds of gallons of water pour from your pipes, it can destroy parts of your home and create the possibility for mold growth.

 Tips To Prevent Frozen Pipes